A #Rare Jay Electronica Track Featuring Jay Z Has Appeared!

-Jay Electronica, call him “Jay ElecHannukah, Jay ElecRammadan, Muhammad A’salaamaleikum“, is a breathing myth.
-From being a homeless guy in New Orleans, he met Erykah Badu, signed to JAY Z’s Roc Nation, was proclaimed as rap’s saviour, and started dating a member of the Rothschild family.
-It’s a prophetic transition that seemed destined to have come from above – or at least the boardroom of the Freemasons’ lodge.
+Jay Electronica, call him “Jay ElecHannukah, Jay ElecRammadan, Muhammad A’salaamaleikum,” is a breathing myth.
+From being a homeless guy in New Orleans, he met Erykah Badu, signed to Jay Z’s Roc Nation, was proclaimed as rap’s savior, and started dating a member of the Rothschild family.
+It’s a prophetic transition that seemed destined to have come from above—or at least the boardroom of the Freemasons’ lodge.

 Videos by VICE

-Rumour has it the track’s taken from a conversation Jay had with a fan on AIM back in 2010 – which is why it’s such poor-quality – and it appeared on Soundcloud for the first time this morning.
+Rumor has it the track’s taken from a conversation Jay had with a fan on AIM back in 2010—which is why it’s such poor-quality—and it appeared on Soundcloud for the first time this morning.
 So you best believe whoever’s been holding on to that has been feeling blessed for half a decade now.
-“Road to Perdition”, following on from Eternal Sunshine and pretty much everything Jay Electronica’s released, continues his line of movie references – playing into our theory that he’s planning a Prestige like stunt for the release of his next two albums.
+“Road to Perdition,” following on from Eternal Sunshine and pretty much everything Jay Electronica’s released, continues his line of movie references—playing into our theory that he’s planning a Prestige like stunt for the release of his next two albums.

 (UPDATE: Since it leaked, Jay Electronica’s just uploaded a CDQ version of the track himself.
 Listen above)